 For instance, if you create the survey based on customer's phone numbers, you could have a link like that:

-There many options to get creative.
-If you integrate babelforce with a database, you can do customer look-ups and have even more datapoints pushed to your team.
+There are many options to get creative.
+If you integrate babelforce with a database, you can do customer look-ups and push even more data points to your team.